-I learned about where to source blank t-shirts, how to set up my online store (I started with ZenCart, but outgrew it a little later and switched to BigCommerce, which is my absolute favorite e-commerce platform), how to get publicity for my tees and how to use social media to promote my business.
+I learned about where to source blank t-shirts, how to set up my online store (I started with ZenCart, but outgrew it a little later and switched to BigCommerce, which is my absolute favorite e-commerce platform, along with Shopify), how to get publicity for my tees and how to use social media to promote my business.
 I ended up selling my t-shirt business in 2011, but I learned A LOT about running a t-shirt company in those four years, so I thought I would put together this handy guide to help you on your entrepreneurial journey.

-Most t-shirt entrepreneurs start out as a sole proprietor, but as their company and sales grow, they change their company structure to an LLC, LLP or corporation.
+Most t-shirt entrepreneurs starting a tshirt business start out as a sole proprietor, but as their company and sales grow, they change their company structure to an LLC, LLP or corporation.
 Think about how big you want your business to be and then consult with a business or legal professional on what the ideal business structure would be for you.
 Another thing you might want to consider is what type of sales you want to focus on – retail (selling directly to consumers), wholesale (selling to other stores) or both.
 This might help you decide what business structure is best for you.